 How to MIG Welding Aluminum without a Spool Gun

 The welds aren’t pretty and will need grinding to smooth off but he got a weld.

-Here’s a video from WeldingTipsandTricks where he compares using a stick welder or a TIG welder with Aluminum flux stick rods if you find yourself in a tight spot and that is all the equipment you have available.
+Here’s a video from WeldingTipsandTricks.
+He compares using a stick welder or a TIG welder with Aluminum flux stick rods.
+If you find yourself in a tight spot and that is all you have to hand. …

-Here is the complete just under 4 minute video to take a look at
+Here’s the complete just under 4 minute video to take a look at

 Stick Welding Aluminum

 Video credit: weldingtipsandtricks